Mohawk hairstyle: Historical use

 The hairstyle has been in existence in many parts of the world for millennia.
-For instance, the Clonycavan Man, a 2000-year-old male bog body discovered near Dublin in 2003, was found to be wearing a mohawk styled with plant oil and pine resin.
-Herodotus stated that the Macai, a northern Libyan tribe, "shave their hair so as to leave tufts, letting the middle of their hair grow long, but round this on all sides shaving it close to the skin."
+For instance, the Clonycavan Man, a 2000-year-old male bog body discovered near Dublin, Ireland, in 2003, was found to be wearing a mohawk styled with plant oil and pine resin.
+Herodotus stated that the Macai, a tribe in northern Libya, "shave their hair so as to leave tufts, letting the middle of their hair grow long, but round this on all sides shaving it close to the skin."

-Among the Pawnee people, who historically lived in present-day Nebraska and in northern Kansas, a "mohawk" hairstyle was common.
+Among the Pawnee people, who historically lived in present-day Nebraska and northern Kansas, a "mohawk" hairstyle was common.

-When going to war, 16th-century Ukrainian Cossacks would shave their heads, leaving a long central strip.
-This haircut was known as an oseledets or chupryna and was often braided or tied in a topknot.
+When going to war, the 16th-century Ukrainian Cossacks would shave their heads, leaving a long central strip.
+This haircut was known as an oseledets or chupryna, and was often braided or tied in a topknot.

-During World War II, many American GIs, notably paratroopers from the 17th Airborne Division wore mohawks to intimidate their enemies.
+During World War II, many American GIs, notably paratroopers from the 17th Airborne Division and 101st Airborne Division, wore mohawks to intimidate their enemies.
 It was also occasionally worn by American troops during the Vietnam War.
-In the early 1950s, mohawks were worn by some jazz musicians like Sonny Rollins.
+In the early 1950s, mohawks were worn by some jazz musicians such as Sonny Rollins, and in the 1970s, people in the punk subculture wore mohawks.